syleeheal/AERO-GNN/README.md

 # AERO-GNN

-This is the official repository of "Towards Deep Attention in Graph Neural Networks: Problems and Remedies," published in ICML 2023 (https://arxiv.org/pdf/2306.02376.pdf).
+This is the official repository of "[Towards Deep Attention in Graph Neural Networks: Problems and Remedies](https://arxiv.org/pdf/2306.02376.pdf)," published in ICML 2023.

 Codes to reproduce node classification results in Tables 3 & 8 are provided.